 Attorney Glazer’s work as an employment attorney includes representing employers before administrative agencies and state and federal courts.
 He counsels clients on the Americans with Disabilities Act and other state and federal disability discrimination and accommodation laws.
 His experience also includes serving as an attorney in cases involving hostile work environments, retaliation, OSHA regulatory compliance, wage and hour laws, arrest and criminal convictions, equal pay, employment contracts, restrictive covenants, confidentiality, and non-compete agreements.
 Attorney Glazer is an editor of the Wisconsin Employment Law Letter, and he contributed to the 2021 publication of Fifty Employment Laws in Fifty States.

-Mr. Glazer serves as a mediator for Construction and Employment law disputes.
-Mr. Glazer has served in leadership roles for more than 10 years for local Madison Boy Scout Troops and served as the President of Independent Living Board of Directors.
+Attorney Glazer serves as a mediator for Construction and Employment law disputes.
+Attorney Glazer has served in leadership roles for more than 10 years for local Madison Boy Scout Troops and served as the President of Independent Living Board of Directors.
 He also serves as a Lector at his church, Blessed Sacrament.
-Mr. Glazer is an avid musician, and plays in several local Madison bands.

 Admitted to practice in the State Courts of Wisconsin, Federal Courts for the Eastern and Western Districts of Wisconsin, for the District of Colorado, and for the Southern District of Indiana, and United States Court of Appeals for the Seventh Circuit.